 In many countries, particularly where water-borne illnesses are more common, little packets of oral rehydration salts made to the WHO preferred formula are sold in almost every drugstore, usually quite cheaply.
 Most are designed to be mixed with one quart/liter of water, but occasionally other amounts — check the directions.
 Even if you don’t speak the local language well, the directions are usually accompanied by pictures showing how much it makes.

-However, for some reason, these little packets are hard to find and frightfully expensive in the US — about $9 for a 3-pack at REI and Amazon.
-The Pedialyte powder is somewhat cheaper at a little over $8 for 8 packages — on sale!
+However, for some reason, these little packets are frightfully expensive in the US — even on Amazon.
+The Pedialyte powder is somewhat cheaper.

 Make Your Own Rehydration Drink

-1 quart or liter of clean drinking water
+- 1 quart clean drinking water or 1 liter

 Keep this formula handy — you never know when you may need it and it’s nice as the ingredients are virtually always available.